-4.3.3 - Bandwidth of internet connection in Α. ?50 Mbps the Institution and the number of students on campus
+4.3.3 - Bandwidth of internet connection in the A. ?50 Mbps Institution and the number of students on campus

-File Description Documents Details of bandwidth available in the Institution View File Upload any additional information No File Uploaded 4.3.4 - Institution has facilities development: Fac for e-content C. Any two of the above ilities available
+File Description Documents Details of bandwidth available in the Institution View File Upload any additional information No File Uploaded

+4.3.4 - Institution has facilities for e-content C. Any two of the above development: Facilities available for e-content development Media Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing

-File Description Documents Upload any additional information No File Uploaded Paste link for additional information Nil List of facilities for e-content development (Data Template) View File
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information Nil List of facilities for e-content development (Data Template) No File Uploaded